Approximate Ridesharing of Personal Vehicles Problem: Inapproximabilities for time constraint condition

-Assume that Conditions (1-4) are satisfied but Condition (5) is not, that is, trips can have arbitrary arrival time and departure time.
-In this case, the ridesharing minimization problems are NP-hard.
-The proof is a reduction from the 3-partition problem, which is similar to the one used in Theorem~\ref{theorem-C1C2C3-size}.
+Assume that Conditions (1-4) are satisfied but Condition (5) is not, that is, trips can have arbitrary departure time and arrival time.
 Recall that we assume all trips have the same destination when Condition (1) is satisfied (the same reduction with simple modifications can also be applied to all trips have the same source).